 - 12. Option Card Slot: This metal plate can be removed to reveal a location in which future optional modules can be installed. - 13.
-TOSLINK Optical Input (optional): This connector is located on the panel of the optional OPT-iVAM ANALOG Option card, as well as on the panel of the AoIP Option card.
+TOSLINK Optical Input (optional): This connector is located on the panel of the optional OPT-iVAM ANALOG Option card, as well as on the panels of the optional 829171 or 829172 AoIP Option cards.
 It provides an optical stereo pair input. - 14.
+Unbalanced Stereo Analog Inputs (optional): These 1/8" jacks are located on the on the panels of the optional 829171-1 or 829172-1 AoIP Option cards.
+They provide connections for left and right unbalanced stereo input channels. - 15.
 Balanced Analog DB-25 Outputs (optional): This DB-25 female connector outputs 8 channels of +10dBu broadcast level balanced audio.
 This connector is located on the panel of the optional OPT-iVAM ANALOG Option card.
-The source of these signals is the monitored audio channels as shown on meters 1 8.
+The source of these signals is the monitored audio channels as shown on meters 1 - 8.
 Tascam cables may be used, and can be purchased by contacting Wohler Sales.
 Refer to Figure 2-6 for the pinout of this connector.